 The basic operation of any metal detector is to transmit, receive, and discriminate.
-But with new technology you have underwater metal detectors, gold prospecting metal detectors, metal detectors that can discriminate between gold and silver coins and jewelry.
+But with new technology you have beach & water metal detectors, gold prospecting metal detectors, metal detectors that can discriminate between gold and silver coins and jewelry.

 Inside the search head of a metal detector is a wire coil called a transmit coil.
 Electricity is sent through the coil to create an electromagnetic field.

 The direction of the electricity is reversed thousands of times per second.
 When the electricity moves in one direction, a magnetic field is created whose polarity is pointed outward, or in this case to the ground.
 When the polarity is reversed, it sends a signal back to the machine.
 If there is metal in the ground, the electrical current will pass through the metal, allowing it to create its own magnetic field, which will work opposite of the transmit signal, forcing itself back to the detector.